department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 - Project point of contact: Cindy Merrill
 - Participant(s) for pilot test: TBD
 - Note-takers: Perigean	(in github)
-- Observers: Wes Rowe (wesley.rowe@agile6.com).
-Observers will need to sign up so we can limit the number of observers per session.
+- Observers: Will need to sign up so we can limit the number of observers per session, and Cindy will add them to the invites that she receives from Perigean.
+(Will invite to sign up: Wes Rowe, Amanda Klausmeier, Danielle Thierry, Jordan Wood, Randi Mays, Dave Conlon.)

 ## Approvals
 - Dave Conlon (PO) on TBD, 2023